(Photo credit by Hannah Summers Twitter account)

 Here’s the VERY BEST part:

 I met one of Peg’s brothers before she passed away.
 He’s a pretty awesome man, very respectful, and his wife knows about me.
-She’s truly lovely, very Christ-like, and spectacular woman too.
+She’s truly a lovely woman, very Christ-like, and both are very studious.

-My recall is coming back, we met because he donated to me.
-Somehow I found him and thanked him.
+My recall is coming back, we met because he encouraged me, and I thanked him.
 God had a greater purpose though.
 We became friends.
 One day he mentioned his sister Peg, and I tend to request a first name only so I can pray for whomever.
 (Not just anybody though, nor on a continuous basis.
 God burdens my heart.)

 Then I became concerned about their family, asked if Peg had children, and then about their mother.
 I got her name, “Hi mom!”, and keep them in my prayers, with Peg’s children.